jrkerns/quaac/docs/index.rst

 Private DICOM tags are a great way to store extra data in a DICOM file.
 However, they are not standardized and are not guaranteed to be readable by other vendors.
 Further, parsing the data from a private DICOM tag is no easier than using simple file formats.
+Finally, there is plenty of QA data that is not image or naturally file-based.

 Examples of QA data
 -------------------